dayvsonspacca/aq-hub/DECISIONS.md

 In my mind, this approach makes sense, as it maintains immutability, cohesion, and a uniform way of handling errors across all layers.

 > Conclusion: Repository methods should always return a `Result`.
 That way, we guarantee consistency and reliability when dealing with database operations.

+# #5 Why Do We Need an Identifier to Persist a Player?
+2025-09-23

+While working on the Player persistence layer, the question arose: why exactly do we need an identifier for a Player?

+After some investigation, I realized that the only reliable representation available for now is the user ID from AQW itself.
+So instead of generating a new internal ID for each Player, I decided to reuse the same AQW user ID.

+> Conclusion: The Player’s identifier will be the AQW user ID.
+This avoids unnecessary duplication and keeps the system aligned with its external reference.